laravel/docs/upgrade.md

 #### Estimated Upgrade Time: 1-2 Hours

 > {note} We attempt to document every possible breaking change.
 Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.
+You may consult the [release notes](https://github.com/laravel/framework/blob/5.4/CHANGELOG-5.4.md) for a complete list of changes.

 ### Updating Dependencies